aureooms-ulb-2010-2015/2013-2014-infoh413-projects/README.md

 	* lib : library header files for useful things (array shuffling, io)
 	* pfsp: library header files for PFSP

-	* pfsp_commons : header file for data types used for PFSP
+	* pfsp_commons : common data types + framework used for PFSP algorithms
 	* pfsp_ii : configuration and global variables for pfsp-ii
 	* pfsp_vnd : configuration and global variables for pfsp-vnd
+	* pfsp_rii : configuration and global variables for pfsp-rii
+	* pfsp_pii : configuration and global variables for pfsp-pii
+	* pfsp_sa : configuration and global variables for pfsp-sa
+	* pfsp_ig : configuration and global variables for pfsp-ig
+	* pfsp_tabu : configuration and global variables for pfsp-tabu

-* pdf : implementation sheets
+* pdf : implementation sheets + literature
-* src : the main program source code for pfsp-ii and pfsp-vnd
+* src : the main program source code for all algorithms

+* report1.pdf : 1st implementation exercice pdf report with tables, explanations and notes
-* report.pdf : pdf report with tables, explanations and notes
+* report2.pdf : 2nd implementation exercice pdf report with tables, explanations and notes
 * Makefile : makefile for the implementation in C++
 * README.md : this file